 10.Return to the “Plugins” page and scroll to the WordPress List Subscribe plugin, then click the “Settings” link just below the plugin name.

-11.Fill in the “Content Options” form and click “Update Subscribe Form Settings” button.
+11.Fill in the “Content Options” form and click the “Update Subscribe Form Settings” button.

-12.In the “Merge Variables Included” form select the fields you want included in your form.
+12.In the “Merge Variables Included” form select the fields you want to be included in your form.

 - Tip: Simple and personable forms get more signups.